3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 Nuffic, focus on higher education

 Social security is available for (young) workers who are staying in the Netherlands.
-This is arranged by the Employee Insurance Agency
+More information about this is available on this governmental site (in Dutch).
+Social security is managed by the Employee Insurance Agency.

 Rights and obligations concerning the entry and stay of young foreigners